Japanese Lifestyle

 As you know, the activity is not only a physical game.
 Reading a book, watching a movie, or listening to music can be that.

-So, how about looking at goldfish in an aquarium or pond?
-We Japanese have been keen on that beautiful fish for a long.
+So, how about looking at goldfish in an aquarium or pond.
+We Japanese have been keen on that beautiful fish for a long time.
 Thus, there are various kinds of goldfish.

 Do you want to see more tips?
 Click here!